 “Universities need to be able to have this issue settled,” said Lee Bollinger, the president of Columbia University in New York.
 “They don’t need to feel like every five years or more there’s a new challenge.”

 The case is also being closely watched by some of the nation’s biggest companies, including Microsoft Corp.
-(MSFT), Wal-Mart Stores Inc., (WMT) and General Electric Co.
-(GE), which are among those that filed a brief supporting Texas saying they rely on universities to prepare a racially diverse workforce.
+(MSFT:US), Wal-Mart Stores Inc., (WMT:US) and General Electric Co.
+(GE:US), which are among those that filed a brief supporting Texas saying they rely on universities to prepare a racially diverse workforce.

 Only nine years ago the Supreme Court reaffirmed the right of universities to consider race as an admissions factor to achieve campus diversity.
 The court’s composition has changed since then, most notably through the retirement of Justice Sandra Day O’Connor, who wrote the 5-4 ruling.
 O’Connor, who was in the audience yesterday, was succeeded by Justice Samuel Alito, a skeptic of racial preferences.